pontuscode/ee4717/README.md

 # ee4717
-Collection of all my assignments and case studies for EE4717 - Web Application and Design
+Design project and case studies for EE4717 - Web Application and Design